ckeditor/ckeditor5/docs/tutorial/view.md

 ## What's next?

-Congratulations, you have just finished this tutorial!
+If you want to read more about the editor's UI, see the {@link framework/architecture/ui-library UI library} document.

-If you want to continue learning, go to the {@link framework/index Framework section} of our documentation.
+Otherwise, go to the next chapter, where you'll {@link tutorial/events-and-observables learn more about events and observables} and better understand the `bind(...).to(...)` mechanism we used to make the button reactive.